 Write a nice little script that satisfies a need, say a small application that provides some service.
 It’s bigger than a shell script, but smaller than something that needs its own ticket tracking project.

-Debug the hell out of the script, ending up with something like five times the lines of testing code per line of actual application code.
+Debug the heck out of the script, ending up with something like five times the lines of testing code per line of actual application code.
 That thing is solid.

 Deploy, and, for a while, monitor.
 Soon, you get bored of the perfection and forget about the script.